 - Staff in reception sit facing patients and there is no glass screen separating the receptionists from patients.
-This would make it easier for a Deaf person to lip read. - A Deaf representative approached the receptionist to inform her about the visit and her response showed that she was able to effectively communicate with a Deaf person. - No trip hazards/ sharp edges were identified. - Signage across the surgery was clear and easy to read. - Signage to the consulting rooms were clear and bold. - The toilet only had pictures but no words. - There was no signage in reception to inform patients about where the toilet is located. - The noticeboards were not cluttered.
-Information on the noticeboards were adequately spaced out and easily legible. - The complaints procedure was available on every noticeboard in the surgery.
-It was available in a fairly large font size but did not mention its availability in other formats such as easy read. - There was a poster informing patients that the surgery is able to offer interpretation services including British Sign Language. - Another poster also informed patients that the surgery does not accept family members as interpreters.
-This is an example of good practice, as it ensures that the information provided to patients is confidential. - There was no hearing loop sign in the waiting area. - The surgery has an electronic screen with red font on black background.
+This would make it easier for a Deaf person to lip read. - No trip hazards/ sharp edges were identified. - Signage across the surgery was clear and easy to read. - Signage to the consulting rooms were clear and bold. - The toilet only had pictures but no words. - There was no signage in reception to inform patients about the location of the toilet. - The noticeboards were not cluttered.
+Information on the noticeboards were adequately spaced out and easily legible. - The complaints procedure was available on the noticeboard.
+It was available in a fairly large font size but did not mention its availability in other formats such as easy read. - There was no hearing loop sign in the waiting area. - The surgery has an electronic screen with red font on black background.
 When it is the patients turn, the patient's name appears on the screen with the doctor's name and the room that the person needs to go to.
-There is also a beep sound to alert the patient.

-- The fire exits are clearly signed in both words and pictures.
-It may be useful to have bigger signs so that they are more visible. - The fire alarm has flashing lights as well as sound. - There is no poster with information about the Accessible Information Standard.
+There is also a beep sound to alert the patient. - The fire exits are clearly signed in both words and pictures.
+It may be useful to have bigger signs so that they are more visible. - The fire alarm does not have flashing lights as well as sound. - There is no poster with information about the Accessible Information Standard.